chinapedia/wikipedia.abstract.en/Page/Édouard_Manet.md

 _Music in the Tuileries_

-MANET_-_Música_en_las_Tullerías_(National_Gallery,_Londres,_1862).jpg'', 1862]] _Music in the Tuileries_ is an early example of Manet's painterly style.
+'', 1862]] _Music in the Tuileries_ is an early example of Manet's painterly style.
 Inspired by Hals and Velázquez, it is a harbinger of his lifelong interest in the subject of leisure.

 While the picture was regarded as unfinished by some,[5] the suggested atmosphere imparts a sense of what the Tuileries gardens were like at the time; one may imagine the music and conversation.

 Here, Manet has depicted his friends, artists, authors, and musicians who take part, and he has included a self-portrait among the subjects.

-===''Luncheon on the Grass _(_Le déjeuner sur l'herbe_)=== Edouard_Manet_-_Luncheon_on_the_Grass_-_Google_Art_Project.jpg_ (_Le déjeuner sur l'herbe_), 1863]] A major early work is _The Luncheon on the Grass (Le déjeuner sur l'herbe)_, originally _Le Bain_.
+===''Luncheon on the Grass _(_Le déjeuner sur l'herbe_)=== _ (_Le déjeuner sur l'herbe_), 1863]] A major early work is _The Luncheon on the Grass (Le déjeuner sur l'herbe)_, originally _Le Bain_.
 The Paris Salon rejected it for exhibition in 1863, but Manet agreed to exhibit it at the Salon des Refusés (Salon of the Rejected) which was a parallel exhibition to the official Salon, as an alternative exhibition in the Palais des Champs-Elysée.
 The _Salon des Refusés_ was initiated by Emperor Napoleon III as a solution to a problematic situation which came about as the Selection Committee of the Salon that year rejected 2,783 paintings of the ca. 5000.
 Each painter could decide whether to take the opportunity to exhibit at the _Salon des Refusés_, less than 500 of the rejected painters chose to do so.

 Manet employed model Victorine Meurent, his wife Suzanne, future brother-in-law Ferdinand Leenhoff, and one of his brothers to pose.
 Meurent also posed for several more of Manet's important paintings including _Olympia_; and by the mid-1870s she became an accomplished painter in her own right.